ilmente/vue-class/docs/04-routing.md

 ---

 - **dynamic routes**
-routed with dynamic parameters as part of the path
+routes with dynamic parameters as part of the path
 - **nested routes**
 subroutes, subcomponents
 - **passing props to route components**